ghc-proposals/ghc-proposals/README.rst

    Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
-Those mentioned in the proposal as likely implementers should now open a ticekt in `GHC’s issue tracker
+Those mentioned in the proposal as likely implementers should now open a ticket in `GHC’s issue tracker
    <https://gitlab.haskell.org/ghc/ghc/-/issues/new>`_, and update the proposal’s
    metadata to point to that ticket.